A Weekend Trip to Roanoke Virginia.

 Saturday was a blur.

 Seven snagged us some of those cookies for breakfast, and then we headed over to the Virginia Museum of Transportation.
 Honestly?
 I expected it to be…well, lame, as my child would say.
 But oh, no. It was fascinating!
 Lots of antique cars, an incredible model train set up, and plenty of full sized engines and train cars to tour.
-Jon and Seven got a kick out of watching the toy train (model train, whatever you call it), and I got a kick out of some of the decorations included.
+Seven got a kick out of watching the toy train (model train, whatever you call it), and I got a kick out of some of the decorations included.
 (Like the hobos and beggars.
 Where do you even buy these things?)

 My favorite part of the museum HAD to be the old passenger car.
 Rooms with bathrooms, a kitchen, a dining area, and a comfortable lounging area.
 One of these days, I am SO owning a train car of my own.
 I may have to park it in my backyard and live in it, but, well, I am okay with that.

 After the museum we did a little shopping, followed by Chuck E. Cheese.

 Let’s not talk about that, just bear in mind, Susan, that Seven loved it and that’s what matters.